grame-cncm/faustdoc/src/tutorials/debugging.md

 }
 ```

 where the `iTemp0` read and write index is now constrained to stay in the *[0..15]* range.
-The `interp -trace 4 -ct table.dsp` command will now executes normally.
+The `interp -trace 4 -ct 1 table.dsp` command will now executes normally. **Note that `-ct 1` option is the default, so safe code is always generated.**

 ##  Debugging the select2 primitive